-- At present, the majority of the delegated SEND budget at our school is spent on supporting your child in class using trained Teaching Assistants who can deliver a range of interventions tailored to meet your child's individual needs. - We try to make sure specific resources are available for any child who requires them. - Individual Pupil Premium payments are used to support pupils learning.
+- At present, the majority of the delegated SEND budget at our school is spent on supporting your child in class using trained Teaching Assistants who can deliver a range of interventions tailored to meet your child's individual needs. - We try to make sure specific resources are available for any child who requires them. - Individual Pupil Premium funding is used to support pupils learning. - EHCP funding is allocated through the EHCP and is spent on the provision for the named child.